I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 Offer High-Moisture Food to Cats With Kidney Failure

 A cat with failing kidneys needs extra moisture, more than they can usually take in just by drinking water.
 One way to help them get this is to give them canned food.

 A cat's body is actually designed to acquire moisture and hydration from the food they eat.
 There is some evidence that feeding cats only dry food may contribute to urinary and kidney issues.
 With a cat in kidney failure, getting moisture from food is even more important.

-Up until recently, vets recommended a low protein diet for cats in kidney failure.
+Up until recently, vets recommended a low protein diet for cats with kidney failure.
 More recent research may be shifting away from this in some cases of kidney failure.
-It's a balance between getting your cat to eat, which keeps them stronger for longer and trying to get away from the intake of foods that are hard on the kidneys (which proteins are).
+It's a balance between getting your cat to eat, which keeps them stronger for longer, and trying to get away from the intake of foods that are hard on the kidneys (which proteins are).

 Each cat's situation is unique and it is important to work with your vet to determine what the best food plan is for your cat.

 In my situation, the cat in kidney failure was not eating well.
 We found that he did like Friskies canned food but would stop eating if we fed him the same flavor every day.
 So we bought variety packs and would give him half a can in the morning and half at night with water and dry food (Science Diet) out all day.

 Subcutaneous Fluids and Hydration

 Another way to get your cat extra moisture is by giving it fluids at home.
 While the process may seem intimidating, it is relatively simple, especially if you have two people.
 Your vet will demonstrate how to give the cat fluids and decide the frequency and amount needed.